Daniel15/Website/Daniel15.Web/Posts/2009-10-01-eminem-vs-vengaboys-mashup.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2009/10/eminem-vs-vengaboys-mashup

+---

 Well, I got bored, so I decided to create a mashup of *We Like to Party* by the Vengaboys, and *Without Me* by Eminem.
 This is the first mashup I've ever done, so it's probably not too good :P

 Have a listen here: